 You might want to talk to some other people with epilepsy.
 Epilepsy Action has an extensive network of branches and coffee and chat groups throughout the UK.
 These provide local support to people with epilepsy, their family and friends and carers.
 You could also join our on-line forum for people with epilepsy.

 Help from your local authority

-Depending on your care or supervision need, you might be entitled to some help from social services.
+Depending on your care or supervision needs, you might be entitled to some help with looking after people.

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Freephone Helpline on 0808 800 5050.

 This information has been produced under the terms of Epilepsy Action's information quality standards.

 - Updated July 2020To be reviewed July 2023